fatso83/jsp-viewer/README.md

 properties file.

 ## Usage
-`view-jsp ./jsp-dir`
+`view-jsp ./jsp-dir [session-props.txt [system-props.txt]]`

 This will fire up a server on port 8080 on localhost that will display the jsp.
 You need to have `java` on the path.

+Only the first argument is required.

 ### Setting session attributes
 The `/session` path is available for easy manipulation of session attributes.
-You only need to supply the path to the jsp you want to display as the `jsp` attribute, and all other session vars will be set from the url.
+You only need to supply the path to the jsp you want to display as the `jsp` attribute, and all other session vars can be set from the url.

 Example:
 ```